cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/Whiteboard design session/WDS trainer guide - Power BI Deployment & Adoption Planning Workshop.md

 #### Data analytics

 ### Customer Needs

+#### Envison pitch

+#### Business case

+####

 ### Checklist of preferred objection handling

 ## Customer quote (to be read back to the attendees at the end)

+"Microsoft has designed a secure and manageable infrastructure that can grow with Contoso Healthcare.
+This depthand breadth will allow us to meet both our business needs and regulatory requirements for our applications.
+Not to mention ensuring that our healthcare practitioners will have access to the patient data that they need when they need it."

+Ken Greenwald, CTO of Contoso Healthcare

 ## Additional Resources